hackergrrl/scribe/README.md

 ## privacy
 this uses g**gle apis to transcribe your voice to text. it only listens when you hold down the trigger key. this is gross, but it's the only good accessible speech-to-text engine i know of.

-if you know of a better local-only one, please let me know! i'd be verrry happy to collaborate on integrating it
+if you know of a better local-only one, please [email me](mailto:kira@eight45.net)! i'd be verrry happy to collaborate on integrating it

 ## install + use